1930 All-Ireland Minor Football Championship

 The 1930 All-Ireland Minor Football Championship was the second staging of the All-Ireland Minor Football Championship, the Gaelic Athletic Association's premier inter-county Gaelic football tournament for boys under the age of 18.

 Clare entered the championship as defending champions, however, they were defeated by Mayo in the All-Ireland semi-final.

 On 7 September 1930, Dublin won the championship following a 1-3 to 0-5 defeat of Mayo in the All-Ireland final.
 This was their first All-Ireland title.
+The 1930 Provincial Minor Football Championships were delayed due to weather.
+As the planned fixture dates for the All-Ireland MFC approached, teams were nominated from the unfinished provinces.
+Dublin was nominated from Leinster despite the fact that Longford were reigning Leinster Minor Champions at the time.
+Dublin won the All-Ireland MFC beating Mayo in the final.
+The Leinster MFC final then took place a week later with Dublin beating Longford.